patrick-kidger/equinox/docs/faq.md

 The resolution is simple: just don't store the same object in multiple places in the PyTree.

-## I cannot feed higher-order tensors (e.g. with batch dimensions) into my model.
+## How do I input higher-order tensors (e.g. with batch dimensions) into my model?

 Use [`jax.vmap`](https://jax.readthedocs.io/en/latest/_autosummary/jax.vmap.html#jax.vmap).
-This maps arbitrary JAX operations -- including any Equinox module -- over additional dimensions.
+This maps arbitrary JAX operations -- including any Equinox module -- over additional dimensions (such as batch dimensions).

-For example if `x` is an array/tensor of shape `(batch_size, input_size)`, the following code in PyTorch:
+For example if `x` is an array/tensor of shape `(batch_size, input_size)`, then the following PyTorch code:

 ```python
 import torch